wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### 2. Allow More Thinking Time

-The discussion about the inference scaling law has gained significant traction, as highlighted in both Jim Fan's influential [tweet](https://x.com/DrJimFan/status/1834279865933332752) and Sequoia capital's blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/).
+The discussion about the inference scaling law has gained significant traction lately, as highlighted in both Jim Fan's influential [tweet](https://x.com/DrJimFan/status/1834279865933332752) and Sequoia's blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/).
 The law suggests that the performance of a model improves with more computing time spent on inference.

 We can leverage this insight by adding an explicit reasoning step before tool calling.
 For our monthly top posts query, this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/69bd6cfc-c8b6-4960-a3ef-08d6f4b06a73) captures a case where the tasks was broken into three logical steps: